-Since the fall of Tiger Woods, no one player has risen above the rest to dominate professional men’s golf.
+Since the demise of Tiger Woods, no one player has risen above the rest to dominate professional men’s golf.
 The standard of play across the field is at an unprecedented level, and rankings are in a constant state of flux.
-For this reason, it seems nigh-on impossible to foresee anyone beating Byron Nelson’s record of 11-straight PGA Tour wins, a record he set in 1945.
-Only Woods has come close, notching up streaks of six wins in the 1999-2000 season, and going one better seven years later when he won 7-straight.
+For this reason, it seems nigh-on impossible to foresee anyone beating Byron Nelson’s record of 11-straight PGA Tour wins, set in 1945.
+Only Woods has come close, notching a streak of six in the 1999-2000 season, and going one better seven years later when he won 7-straight.
 Despite Nelson’s incredible achievement, he is rarely ranked among the all-time golfing greats, yet this record is surely enough to cement his legacy for many years to come.

-Fresh in the public consciousness after Floyd Mayweather extended his winning streak to fifty fights last month against Conor McGregor, there are a number of exceptional winning streaks in the history of boxing that surpass the record of Money Mayweather.
-While Sugar Ray Robinson went 91 fights unbeaten in the 1940s and the Welshman Jimmy Wilde had 103 fights without a loss from 1910 to 1915, boxing’s longest winning streak belongs to Julio César Chávez.
+Fresh in the public consciousness after Floyd Mayweather extended his winning streak to fifty fights last month against Conor McGregor, there are a number of exceptional winning streaks in the history of boxing that surpass Money Mayweather’s record.
+Whilst Sugar Ray Robinson went 91 fights unbeaten in the 1940s and the Welshman Jimmy Wilde had 103 fights without a loss from 1910 to 1915, boxing’s longest winning streak belongs to Julio César Chávez.
 The Mexican defeated Andres Felix in 1980 and went 13 years and 87 victories before he drew with Pernell Whitaker in 1993.
 It wasn’t until 1994 that Chávez finally lost, to Frankie Randall, after 90 fights.
 With boxers seemingly fighting less and less frequently nowadays, it is hard to see this one being beaten.

 We’ve saved the best until last.
 Jahangir Khan’s 555-match record is officially recognised as the longest sporting win-streak of all time.
 Widely regarded as the greatest Squash player ever – and with good reason – Khan won the first of the 555 when he was just seventeen in 1981.
 Five years and five World Open titles later, Khan was finally defeated, at the 556th attempt, by Ross Norman in his sixth World Open final.
-Despite claims by journalists that the streak is actually lower than recorded, Khan believes that it could in fact be closer to 700 wins in-a-row, if exhibition matches are included.
-Regardless of the exact total, Jahangir Khan’s record is untouched in the history of sport – the Cleveland Indians would have had a fair way to go had their streak not been stopped at 22.
+Despite claims by journalists that the streak is actually lower than recorded, Khan believes that it could in fact be closer to 700 wins in-a-row, depending on the inclusion of exhibition matches.
+Regardless of the exact total, Jahangir Khan’s record is untouched in the history of sport – the Cleveland Indians would still have had a fair way to go had their streak not been stopped at 22.